Platform

 min read

-Over the past 20 years, online advertising has opened thousands of new channels and methods for brands to reach their target customers.
-It’s up to each digital marketer to find the right marketing mix for their company, but programmatic ads have become a staple of the modern advertising strategy.
+Over the past twenty years, online advertising has opened thousands of new channels and methods for brands to reach their target customers.
+While each digital marketer must find the right marketing mix for their company, programmatic ads have become a staple of modern advertising strategies.

-Review our complete guide to learn more about the tool that’s saving marketers time and continually optimizing the advertising process.
+Review our complete guide to learn more about the tool, which saves marketers time and continually optimizes the advertising process.

 WHAT IS PROGRAMMATIC ADVERTISING?

 In 2021, 87% of digital display ads were purchased using programmatically.
-Programmatic ad campaigns can be found on all sorts of platforms, including connected TV, mobile devices, video content, social media, and more.
+Programmatic ad campaigns can be found on various platforms, including connected TV, mobile devices, video content, social media, and more.
 Video ads are one of the largest areas of programmatic ad growth, making up more than half of programmatic ad spend and growing to more than $96B in spending by 2025.

 WHAT ARE THE BENEFITS OF PROGRAMMATIC ADVERTISING?